 If you’re feeling inspired by this crispy Paleo sesame chicken recipe, you’ll love these other healthy dinner recipes:

 - Healthy Coconut Curry Soup with Shrimp (Paleo, Whole30)

 - One Pan Chicken and Veggies with Bacon (Whole30, Paleo, AIP)

 - How to Make the Best, Easy Sheet Pan Dinners (6 Pro Tips)

-This post was sponsored by Whole Foods NYC.
+This Paleo sesame chicken recipe was sponsored by Whole Foods NYC.
 All opinions are my own.

 As a reminder, I only work with brands I use myself and would recommend to my clients and followers.

 Use #foodbymars to tag your FBM inspired creations!
 I’d love to see!